 - Your filter is there to catch and remove both microscopic particles and debris.
 Cartridge filters have a cartridge inside that can be removed and washed using a garden hose, however, your cartridge will need to be replaced eventually to ensure your filter is working correctly.

-- Above ground pools have areas with little or no circulation and these areas are breeding grounds for problems like algae, so the walls and floor of your pool should be brushed and vacuumed once a week.
+- Above ground pools have different areas with little or no circulation and these areas are breeding grounds for problems like algae, so the walls and floor of your pool should be brushed and vacuumed once a week.
 Even if you use an automatic cleaner brushing once a week is recommended.

 - Test your water regularly for both sanitisers and PH levels.
 By testing 2 or 3 times a week you’ll understand how rain and sun and chemical applications affect your pool water.
 Regular testing will ensure crystal clear water all season long.
 A digital test strip reader will make this job a lot faster.
 If you find it hard to maintain your PH, check your alkalinity to ensure it’s within the right range and adjust accordingly.